 It can also be helpful to prepare a hospital bag with a comfortable robe and socks, lip balm, toiletries, and a book or magazine.

 A range of factors can affect recovery, including the type of procedure, a person’s general health, and whether they start hormone replacement therapy after surgery.

 Typically, the recovery from a laparoscopic or robotic procedure is easier and quicker than open surgery.

 A 2020 study found that most people could return to an overall sense of mortality around 6 and a half weeks (46.3 days) after a surgery.
 However, some people may return to a sense of normality sooner or feel as though they have reached this stage.

 There are a variety of things a person can do to make their recovery more comfortable, including:

-- Preparing meals in advance, such as freezing several portions of soup or food that can be easily reheated, or asking a loved one to help with daily meals.
+- preparing meals in advance or asking a loved one to help with daily meals

-- Stocking up on anti-gas medications, peppermint tea, stool softeners, and painkillers.
+- stocking up on anti-gas medications and painkillers

 The doctor should be able to provide additional information about what to expect.